christiandudel/dtms/README.md

 #> B 0.7377421 0.5341427 0.3529947 0.0
 ```

-In the example aboce, we look at the time spent in state A. The results
+In the example above, we look at the time spent in state A. The results
 by row now indicate the remaining life expectancy in state A starting
 from the state in the row at a given time.
 For instance, if a unit is in
 state A at time 5, an additional 3.51 time units will be spent in state